Wh7sk/Alucard-SelfBot-Whisk-Edit/README.md

 The versions you need to have
 ` Python 3.8.x `
 ` Discord.py 1.4.2 `
+` aiohttp 3.6.0 `

+These will update or install the required version modules

 Installing required modules
 ` setup.bat `